exilenorth/RcloneQBController/docs/Phase4_Development_Plan.md

     *   `public void Start(Job job)`: This method will initialize and start a new timer for a specific job (e.g., an rclone pull task).
 The timer's interval will be dynamically set based on the `schedule.pull_every_minutes` value in `config.json`.
 The timer's callback delegate will be configured to invoke the `ScriptRunnerService`.
     *   `public void Stop(Job job)`: This method will find the corresponding active timer for the specified job and dispose of it, effectively stopping the schedule for that job.
 *   **Integration:** The `MainViewModel` will be responsible for calling the `Start` and `Stop` methods of the `SchedulingService` when the user enables or disables a job's schedule from the UI.
 The service will be registered as a singleton in the application's dependency injection container to ensure a single source of truth for all scheduled tasks.
-*   **Catch-Up Logic:** The `SchedulingService` will be updated to detect if the application was asleep when a run was scheduled.
-If a scheduled run is missed, the service will trigger an immediate "catch-up" run to ensure data synchronization is not delayed.
+*   **Catch-Up Logic:** The `SchedulingService` has been successfully updated to include robust "catch-up" logic.
+It now detects if the application was asleep or not running during a scheduled interval and triggers immediate execution of missed jobs upon startup or system wake-up, ensuring no scheduled tasks are overlooked.

 ## 2. Settings Window (Completed)